fawnbr/fawnbr/README.md

 ### Hi there, I'm Lucas Vinícius 👋
-A Fullstack Developer Student focused on starting a career.
+A Front-End Developer Student focused on starting a career.
+Graduating in Information Technology at Universidade Federal do Rio Grande do Norte

 I'm currently learning Reactjs, Node.js, Sass.